 - A performance bond or insurance guaranteeing or insuring performance of its obligations under the contract, and/or

-- The College reserves the right to identify specific facilities, uses, or events for which bond, security, and/or liability insurance will be required.
-In setting its policy, the College may consider the nature and uses of particular facilities and/or locations on campus and the anticipated event size or attendance for any use of campus facilities and/or property.
+- RSCC reserves the right to identify specific facilities, uses, or events for which bond, security, and/or liability insurance will be required.
+In setting its policy, the college may consider the nature and uses of particular facilities and/or locations on campus and the anticipated event size or attendance for any use of campus facilities and/or property.
 Proof of compliance with this provision may be required in advance of an event.
 This provision shall be applied and enforced in a content/viewpoint neutral manner.

-- All persons operating motor vehicles in conjunction with an approved use/access of campus facilities and/or property shall be subject to College and TBR rules, regulations, policies and procedures regarding traffic and parking.
+- All persons operating motor vehicles in conjunction with an approved use/access of campus facilities and/or property shall be subject to RSCC and TBR rules, regulations, policies and procedures regarding traffic and parking.

 - Users of facilities or property and/or their sponsor(s) are responsible for all activities associated with the event.

 - Use of the requested facility and/or property shall be limited to the declared purpose in the application for use/access to campus facilities and/or property.